-By now you probably know all about the SAT: its scoring system, its subjects, which colleges require it, and that it comes in two parts.
+By now you probably know all about the SAT: its scoring system, it’s subjects, which colleges require it, and that it comes in two parts.
 But do you know the most basic piece of information: what the acronym SAT stands for?
+What about ACT?
+Let’s take a look at what history lies behind the acronyms.

 Here’s a hint: the “S” doesn’t stand for “school,” “scholastic,” “scholar,” or anything along those lines.
 And, perhaps even more surprisingly, the “T” doesn’t stand for “test.”
 That makes it harder, right?
 Take a minute to puzzle over that one and come up with a theory while we discuss the ACT.